EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

     ````

 1. On the message Untrusted repository, enter **y**.
+1. In Terminal, click the down chevron and **Windows PowerShell**.
-1. Install the Microsoft Teams cmdlets module.
+1. Ensure **Windows Powershell** is shown at the top.
+Install the Microsoft Teams cmdlets module.

     ````powershell
     Install-Module -Name MicrosoftTeams